Why Are So Many Dedicated Teachers Leaving The Profession?

 “This problem can be whipped but the nation must rise out of our collective apathy and support teachers, politicians, and school systems,” says Dr. Garrett.
 “We have to empower them to make the proper decisions and implement the programs necessary for students’ success.”

-To read more about the research conducted by Dr. Garrett, you may purchase a copy of The Kids Are Smart Enough -- So What’s The Problem here.
+More about the research conducted by Dr. Garrett can be read in his book titled, The Kids Are Smart Enough -- So What’s The Problem.